Facilities & Equipment

 Kutztown University has a modern greenhouse facility that is used to support botany and ecology courses as well as faculty/student research projects.

 Environmental Science students benefit from the use of specialized equipment in the Biology and Physical Sciences Departments that has been supported in part by a number of grants from the National Science Foundation.
 The National Science Foundation has recently provided $156,981 in funding for LIMSport to support extensive use of computers in CHM 100/101 and CHM 102/103.
-Students in the Environmental Science Program will benefit greatly from the Biology Department's recent acquisition of a National Science Foundation CCLI grant for $118,578 (including matching funds) for equipment to outfit a digital imaging laboratory to provide students with hands-on use of digital imaging technology in a large number of Biology courses.
+Students in the Environmental Science Program have benefitted greatly from the Biology Department's acquisition of two National Science Foundation CCLI grants for more than $250,000 (including matching funds) for equipment to outfit a digital imaging laboratory to provide students with hands-on use of digital imaging technology in a large number of Biology courses and for physiology equipment to study environmental physiology of plants and animals.
 In addition, students are benefiting from two other curriculum-based NSF grants obtained by the Physical Sciences Department totaling $169,646 (including matching funds).

 For more information contact:

 Dr. Christopher F. Sacchi, Coordinator of Environmental Science